telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/editing/recurrence-editor-using-mobile-editor.md

 ---
-title: Create Recurrence Editor Using Mobile Editor
+title: Create Recurrence Editor by Using Mobile Editor
-page_title: Create Recurrence Editor Using Mobile Editor | Kendo UI Scheduler
+page_title: Create Recurrence Editor by Using Mobile Editor | Kendo UI Scheduler
 description: "Learn how to create a recurrence editor by using a mobile editor approach in a Kendo UI Scheduler widget."
+previous_url: /controls/scheduling/scheduler/how-to/recurrence-editor-using-mobile-editor
 slug: howto_createrecurrenceeditor_byusingmobileeditor_scheduler
 ---

-# Create Recurrence Editor Using Mobile Editor
+# Create Recurrence Editor by Using Mobile Editor

-The example below demonstrates how create a recurrence editor using a mobile editor approach in a Kendo UI Scheduler widget.
+The following example demonstrates how to create a recurrence editor in the Scheduler by using a mobile-editor approach.

 ###### Example